burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. *Type parameters.* With function or class templates you can introduce template type parameters either using the `class` or `typename` keyword.

 2. *Non-type parameters.* In addition to type, template parameters include Non-Type parameters, which can have the type of:
-- integral constant
+- Integral constant
-- reference, and a pointer to a given function
+- Reference, and a pointer to a given function
-- pointers to data of function must have an external link type.
+- Pointers to data of a function must have an external link type.

 Starting from C++20, a template parameter can be of any fundamental type:
 - bool